top of page

 Zoe’s primary instrument of filmmaking has gained recognition in previous years, with two of her films being featured in the New Hampshire High School Short Film Festival.
 Co-director of short film “Finger Cuff” (2019), and director of “COVID-19: A Documentary” (2020), Zoe secured a ranking in the festival for two consecutive years, with Jury Award Finalist being given to “Finger Cuff” and the Out of Bounds Award given to “COVID-19: A Documentary”.
 In addition to this, Zoe has also had recognition for smaller productions, such the New Hampshire State Merit Award for her drunk driving PSA, “Driving Isn’t Playtime”.
 Zoe’s highest recognition for her prestige in filmmaking comes from her induction into the National Technical Honors Society (2020), which essentially states that she is highly proficient in her field of study compared to the national average.

-Zoe is currently an undergraduate student at Emerson College in pursuit of a Bachelors in Fine Arts degree in Visual Media Arts Production.
+Zoe is a graduate student from Emerson College with a Bachelors in Arts degree in Visual Media Arts Production.
 Her passion derives from the ability to conceptualize and create unique pieces of work meant to connect with individuals on a greater scale.

 bottom of page